daisybio/NeEDL/README.md

 - `<separator_col1>`: character which separates multiple entries in the first column, if every row contains exactly one entry please set it to `-1`
 - `<separator_col2>`: character which separates multiple entries in the second column, if every row contains exactly one entry please set it to `-1`

 NeEDL supports using multiple network files in one run.
 If so, the local search is performed for each network individually and the results are aggregated afterward with the help of an additional local search run.
 The multiple networks approach is not fully evaluated yet.
+Please consider the section *Advanced/Multi-network approach* before using multiple networks.

 ### Selecting a seeding routine
 NeEDL supports different seeding routines for the local search which come with different advantages and disadvantages.
 In our publication, we used RANDOM_CONNECTED seeding for all our tests.
 It is generally a good choice.
 However, the user has to decide how many seeds should be generated which influences the quality of the results.
 If you do not know how many seeds to use we suggest trying out the COMMUNITY_WISE seeding as it decides how many seeds should be used based on the network size and architecture.